bqh5026/Roberthood/README.md

 ## Future Considerations

-* Add Python to incorporate predictive search
+* Incorporate predictive search
 * More comprehensive portfolio view
+* Ability to convert cash into and out of stocks
+* Ability to handle shares